 -->'''Smithers:''' I-I'm allergic to bee stings.
 They cause me to, uh, die.

 * ContinuityNod: The Kwik-E-Mart is [[Recap/TheSimpsonsS3E1StarkRavingDad closed for the second time ever]] (third, if you count the short scene in "Homer the Vigilante" where Apu is on the roof of the Kwik-E-Mart and shoots at a customer who stops by the store), and Apu [[Recap/TheSimpsonsS7E5LisaTheVegetarian eats a tofu dog]] at Sanjay's party.

-* DinnerWithTheBoss: The segment of Principal Skinner having Superintendent Chalmers over for dinner.
+* DinnerWithTheBoss: The segment of Principal Skinner having Superintendent Chalmers over for lunch.